?convergence

 15 Troubleshooting

-In this tutorial, we have demonstrated how to use linear mixed models for different experiment designs using examples we have already tested and know work.
-However, it is likely that you will eventually have issues in fitting mixed models in R. This section discusses common issues and errors that might come up when implementing mixed models.
+In this tutorial, we have demonstrated how to use linear mixed models for different experiment designs using examples that we have already tested and know work.
+However, it is likely that you will eventually have issues in fitting mixed models in R. This section discusses common problems and errors that might come up when implementing mixed models.

 15.1 Common errors we encounter